 Harry Benson, research director at the Marriage Foundation said the figures were “sensible” but there are “caveats”.

 It may be that humanists are older or richer than most.
 Either of which would account for their lower divorce rates.
 He told Radio 4’s Sunday programme.

 “However couples with a shared faith or worldview tend to do better.
 Which might well also apply to humanist couples.
 And as social pressure to marry has reduced, divorce rates have been tumbling across the board.
 As fewer couples ‘slide’ into marriage and more ‘decide’.”

 The figures comes as a new poll by YouGov found that almost seven in 10 British adults support legally recognising humanist weddings in England and Wales.

-“Humanist weddings are deeply personal .
+“Humanist weddings are personal .
 With a unique ceremony crafted for each couple by a celebrant that gets to know them well .
-And ensures that their script and vows reflect precisely who they are and the commitment they are making to each other.”
+And ensures that their script and vows reflect who they are.
+And the commitment they are making to each other.”

 Rev Norman Smith

 Rev Norman Smith, convener of the Mission and Discipleship Council.
 Said the Church of Scotland’s wedding services were also personal.
 And denied the type of ceremony was a factor in divorce rates.